yuyang339/cs140e-21spr/labs/9-threads/README.md

 Most interrupt handlers will fall into this category.

 What to do:
-  1. `rpi_fork` create a thread and put it in the run-queue.
+  1. `rpi_fork` create a thread block, set the `fn` and `arg` field to the values passed into `rpi_fork` and put the thread on the run queue.
-  2. `rpi_thread_start` remove threads in FIFO order, run each function, free the thread block.
+  2. `rpi_thread_start` remove threads in FIFO order, and call each function, free the thread block.

+What you do not have to do:
+  1. Write any assembly.
+  2. Do anything with the thread stack.

 ----------------------------------------------------------------------
 ### Part 2: assembly and saving state (30 minutes)